typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 ```

 The stronger type of `mdropFirstT` forbids such shenanigans.
 However,
-I can tell you that largely because I’m already comfortable with
+I can just tell you that largely because I’m already comfortable with
 existentials; how could you figure that out if you’re just starting
 out with these tools?
 You don’t have to; the beauty of the
 equivalence test is that you can apply it mechanically.  **Knowing
 nothing about the mechanics of the parameterization and existentialism
 of the types involved, you can work out with the equivalence test**
-that `mdropFirstT` <ₘ `mdropFirstE`, and so you can’t get away with
+that `mdropFirstT` <ₘ `mdropFirstE`, and therefore, that you can’t get
-simply dropping the refinements.
+away with simply dropping the refinements.

 Method likeness and subtyping, all alike
 ----------------------------------------